rebuy-de/aws-nuke/README.md

 $ docker run -a stdin -a stdout -ti rebuy-de/aws_nuke -c config/nuke-config.yml --profile aws-nuke-example
 ```

-The -a flag tells docker run to bind to the container’s STDIN, STDOUT or STDERR.
+The -a flag tells docker run to bind to the container's STDIN, STDOUT or STDERR.
 This makes it possible to manipulate the output and input as needed.

 The -t flag allocates a pseudo-TTY and the -i flag keeps STDIN open even